 NABSE is devoted to furthering the academic success for the nation’s children, particularly children of African descent.

-ALL workshop proposals must be uploaded to the online NABSE portal by or on June 17, 2022.
+ALL research roundtable proposals must be uploaded to the online NABSE portal by or on August 6, 2023.

 - Centering student and family voice in decision making